-If you already have coverage through the Marketplace, the rules in your Marketplace health plan for treatment for the coronavirus 2019 (or COVID-19) emergency remain the same as any other viral infection, but your health insurance company may have added benefits.
+If you already have coverage through the Marketplace, the rules in your Marketplace health plan for treatment for the coronavirus disease 2019 (COVID-19) emergency remain the same as any other viral infection, but your health insurance company may have added benefits.

 - See what Marketplace plans cover.
 All Marketplace plans cover treatment for pre-existing medical conditions and can’t terminate coverage due to a change in health status, including diagnosis or treatment of COVID-19.